TomPlanche/first-year-thesis/notes/attendance_stats_opti/OPTIMIZATION_ATTENDANCE_STATS.md

 1. **Fetch measuring set IDs first** using the `SensorsInternalHttpRepository`
 2. **Query by `measuring_set_id`** (indexed column) instead of `site_id` (JSON field)

+This adds one lightweight API call but transforms the database query from O(n) full table scan to O(log n) index lookup.

 ### Code Changes